Disaster and Preventive Psychiatry: Protecting Health and Fostering Community Resilience

 How to Earn Credit

-Participants who wish to earn AMA PRA Category 1 Credit™, CE credit for psychologists, or a certificate of participation may do so by completing all sections of the course, including viewing the full video and submitting an evaluation.
-A multiple-choice quiz is provided based on the content.
-A passing score of 75% must be achieved.
-After evaluating the program, course participants will be provided with an opportunity to claim hours of participation and print an official CME certificate (physicians), CE certificate (psychologists), or certificate of participation (other disciplines) showing the completion date and hours/credits earned.
+Participants who wish to earn AMA PRA Category 1 Credit™ may do so after completing all sections of the course including the evaluation.
+After evaluating the program, course participants will be provided with an opportunity to claim hours of participation and print an official CME certificate (physicians) or certificate of participation (non-physicians) showing the completion date and hours earned.

 Continuing Education Credit